dmiracle/pymntos-cktalk/README.md

 ## [Code Kitty - the Organization](codekitty.org)

+- Brain child of Jill and Jason Woyak
 - Education non-profit ~17mos old
 - Mission to make a cheap robot that offers a real coding experience
 - All volunteer